Academic Calendar

 Early literacy and language skills are developed by engaging all of the senses as children learn actions, stories, songs, and clever mnemonics associated with letter sounds, building a solid foundation for success in reading.

-• Focus on Social/Emotional Development
+• Focus on Social and Emotional Learning

-Life skills are integrated throughout individual units and academic disciplines with the goals of developing self-awareness, self-regulation and capacity to collaborate.
+Social and Emotional Learning (SEL) is integrated throughout individual units and academic disciplines with the goals of developing self-awareness, self-regulation and capacity to collaborate.
 Lessons include visual, auditory and kinesthetic elements and focus on building empathy, emotional management, problem solving, and skills for learning.

 • Early-Childhood Specialists